Sahwa movement

 Sahwa is a Saudi term that refers to all political Islam movements whose major umbrella is the Qutbi Muslim Brotherhood.
 Saudi Arabia is almost unique in giving the ulema (the body of Islamic religious leaders and jurists) a direct role in government.
 The Sahwa-inspired ulema have been a key influence in major government decisions, for example the imposition of the oil embargo in 1973 and the invitation to foreign troops to Saudi Arabia in 1990.
 In addition, they have had a major role in the judicial and education systems and a monopoly of authority in the sphere of religious and social morals.

-The movement came to an end after the appointment of Crown Prince Mohammed bin Salman in 2017 who declared a return to “moderate Islam”, but the Sahwa’s ideas and activists, though persecuted, continue to be popular.
+The movement came to an end (domestically at least) after the appointment of Crown Prince Mohammad bin Salman in 2017 who declared a return to “moderate Islam”, but the Sahwa's ideas and activists, though persecuted, continue to be popular.

-Safar al-Hawali, Muhamad Qutb, Muhammad Surur and Salman al-Ouda are the main scholarly representatives of this movement.
+Safar al-Hawali, Muhammad Qutb, Muhammad Surur and Salman al-Ouda are the main scholarly representatives of this movement.
 The Sahwa movement's calls to forcibly expel American troops from the Islamic World would inspire numerous pan-Islamist militant networks; most noticeably Al-Qaeda.
 Osama Bin Laden's anti-Americanism was shaped by the major intellectual figures of the Sahwa; who popularised Sayyid Qutb's works and ideas.
 Saudi suppression of Sahwa trends would lead Bin Laden to excommunicate the government and publicly call to overthrow the Saudi authorities during the early 1990s.